Security in dwellings is covered in part Q of building regulations – Download Approved Document Q here

 - Side panels and fanlights

-- Folding and folding and sliding on single or a multi track.
+- Folding and sliding doors (single or multi-track)

 - Vertical and horizontal pivot windows